 6 Accreditation decisions must be made within 6 months of conducting a provider’s survey interview.

-7 Accreditor must update provider’s accreditation information within 4 weeks of making an accreditation decision.
+7 Accreditor must update provider’s accreditation information and submit a compliance grid within 4 weeks of making an accreditation or progress report decision.

-8 Accreditors must facilitate the annual reporting process of its providers which will result in the collection, review and submission of data for all providers through the ACCME’s online system by the designated due date.
+8 Accreditors must facilitate the annual reporting process of its providers which will result in the collection, review and submission of data for all providers through the ACCME’s national reporting system by the designated due date.
+Accreditors must facilitate the annual fee collection for all providers that will result in submission to the ACCME by the designated due date.
+Failure to comply will result in change of status to Probation for either the Recognized Accreditor or accredited provider, based on the circumstances.

 9 Accreditors must give an accreditation compliance finding of either “Compliance” (provider meets criteria for compliance) or “Non-Compliance” (provider does not meet criteria for compliance) for each criterion and applicable policies.

-10 Accreditation decisions must be one of five options; Provisional Accreditation with a two-year term; Accreditation with a four-year term; Accreditation with Commendation with a six-year term; Probation, provider receives a four year term with a maximum of two years on Probation.
-Non-Accreditation, the provider’s accreditation is terminated or in the case of an initial applicant, accreditation is not awarded.
-An initial applicant that receives one or more noncompliance findings automatically receives a decision of Non-Accreditation.
+10 Accreditation decisions must be one of five options; Provisional Accreditation with a two-year term (Initial applicant in compliance with C1-3, 7-12); Accreditation with a four-year term; Accreditation with Commendation with a six-year term (provider in compliance with C1-22); Probation, provider receives a four year term with a maximum of two years on Probation.
+Nonaccreditation, the provider’s accreditation is terminated or in the case of an initial applicant, accreditation is not awarded.
+An initial applicant that receives one or more noncompliance findings required for Provisional Accreditation automatically receives a decision of Nonaccreditation.
+If a provider is found in compliance with (a) Criteria 1-15, and (b) all but one of Criteria 16-22 and the policies measured during the accreditation process, then that provider is eligible to submit a progress report to be considered for a change in status to Accreditation with Commendation.